3 Financial Mistakes You’re Making In Your Business

 Mistake #3: Expanding way too quickly

-Another significant reason why most entrepreneurs fail is because they spread themselves financially too thin.
+Another significant reason why most entrepreneurs fail is that they spread themselves financially too thin.
 The urge to grow and expand many times drowns an entrepreneur from rising and succeeding in the market.
-Running a business is a long term game.
-It takes patience and your resources, especially financially is limited.
+Running a business is a long-term game.
+It takes patience and your resources, especially financially are limited.
 You have to be comfortable as a start-up and not mistaken yourself as a big business.
 Spend within your means and grow slow.
 If only after the first month of business, you're hiring people. spending necessary without mastering your craft as a start-up, you'll most likely fail before you even get started.